 Main line tickets are for sale 30 days prior to departure.
 Online ticket is available.
-Some trains like Dogu Express is very popular and sold out very quickly.
+Sleepers and couchettes in overnight trains are very popular and sold out very quickly.

 With a few exceptions, regional train tickets can be bought on stations.
 No seat reservation for those bought at stations.
 Some are very crowded and you may not be able to find a seat and travel on foot.
 Some wagons of some regional trains are sold at internet.
 These tickets come with a seat reservation.